What Is Paediatric Feeding Therapy?

 A parent-friendly guide to feeding therapy with a speech pathologist

-Paediatric feeding therapy supports children who experience difficulties with eating, drinking, or participating comfortably in family mealtimes.
-These challenges can affect a child’s nutrition, growth, development, emotional wellbeing, and the overall wellbeing of the family.
+Feeding challenges can impact a child’s nutrition, growth, development, emotional wellbeing, and the overall wellbeing of the family.

 What Does Feeding Therapy Support?